 In addition, fertilization and capacitation are species specific and a MEA test mostly assesses blastocyst development from either one-cell or two-cell stage embryos.
 Should a batch variation occur it will not be detected in a MEA test, where release parameter is > 80 % blastocyst rate.
 In the BEA test, however, a difference in medium quality can be detected even though the medium has passed the MEA test.
 For instance, 35 % vs 55 % blastocyst rates indicate two media are different, however both media will have passed the MEA.
 Hence, the MEA is a mere toxicological bio-assay, whereas the BEA also provides functional and performance data.

-Therefore, we have decided that every single batch manufactured will undergo the BEA test in addition to the required MEA Test.
+Therefore, we have decided that several batches will undergo the BEA test in addition to the required MEA Test.

-Ovaries from slaughterhouse cows are collected and in the laboratory the oocytes are aspirated from all follicles size 10 mm-35 mm.
+Ovaries from slaughterhouse cows are collected, and in the laboratory the oocytes are aspirated from all follicles larger than 3 mm.
 Approximately 8 oocytes per ovary is on average obtained.
 They are subsequently matured, fertilized and cultured.
-Each new medium is tested in a control group with a minimum 150 oocytes per group.
-Blastocyst rates and kinetics and morphology are evaluated as well as hatching rates.
-The average blastocyst rates in the BEA test are between 40-50% and thus indicate performance differences, whereas 80 – 90 % blastocyst rates in the MEA test only indicate whether the medium is toxic or not.
+The media are tested and blastocyst rates, kinetics and morphology are evaluated as well as hatching rates.
+The average blastocyst rates in the BEA test are between 40-50% and thus indicate performance differences, whereas 80 – 90 % blastocyst rates in the mouse embryo assay (MEA) test only indicate whether the medium is toxic or not.

 Only in glass bottles can you maintain stability of the active compounds in the media for up to 18-24 months.
 Plastic will decrease quality of media over time and even contribute to toxicity and will always have a limited shelf-life.
 The entire batch must be manufactured in one day.
 That means that no stock solutions should be stored for a longer period of time and that the entire batch should be manufactured and bottled within the same day and not stored overnight.

-Every single batch should always come with a batch certificate stating that sterility, fungal and endotoxin tests have been performed and passed quality control specifications.
-For some products pH will be measured, but it doesn’t make sense to have a set pH value release criterion for pH, if the buffer is CO2 calibrated with bicarbonate.
+Every single batch is provided with a batch certificate stating that sterility, fungal and endotoxin tests have been performed and passed quality control specifications.

 Based on: